bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L108-L116)]

-This is just regular Blazor `RenderFragment<TValue>` parameter passing, in this case, to the `Template` parameter.
+This is just regular Blazor `RenderFragment<TValue>` parameter passing, in this case to the `Template` parameter.
 This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***